AntoonGa/DNN_time_series_processing/Readme.md

 ![ezcv logo](https://journals.plos.org/plosone/article/figure/image?size=large&id=10.1371/journal.pone.0268439.g002)
-Architecture used in the paper: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0268439 "The Encoder produces a reduced representation of the input noisy signals.
-The Encoder output is passed to the Regressor, which outputs the latent parameters’ prediction.
-The Encoder and Regressor outputs are passed to the Decoder, which produces a noiseless prediction of the inputs. "
+Architecture used in the paper: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0268439

-The code generate huge amount of frequency-modulated, amplitude-modulated and pure decaying sinewave.
-To which gaussian noise, spurious event and drifts are added.
+The code generate a huge amount of frequency-modulated, amplitude-modulated and pure decaying sinewave.
+To which gaussian noise, spurious events and drifts are added.
 A custom DNN architecture is then produced as a base model.
 The training task is to reproduce denoised time-series, in addition to an approximation of the latent parameters (frequency, amplitude, phase, noise level, decay rate etc).
 After training, a series of experiments are run to evaluate performance and study possible applications of the models: